-It is commonly used by network and system administrators to remotely administer devices over both private networks and the Internet.
+Network and system administrators often use SSH for remote administration of devices.
+SSH is used over internal, private networks and the Internet.
 It provides authentication of the remote computer (checking that it is who you think it is) using public-key cryptography and it encrypts the traffic between the two hosts.
-There are two primary ways SSH is used:

 With username/password authentication for login.

 You may also use an IP address instead of a hostname if necessary.

 Today SSHv2 is the most common and should be used in any new setups.
 SSH version 2 addresses some security issues with version 1.
 In use, SSHv2 is very similar to SSHv1.
-Version 2 is defined by RFC 4254 which summarizes its purpose as follows.
+Version 2 is defined by RFC 4254, which summarizes its purpose as follows.

-“Secure Shell (SSH) is a protocol for secure remote login and other secure network services over an insecure network… It provides interactive login sessions, remote execution of commands, forwarded TCP/IP connections, and forwarded X11 connections.”
+'Secure Shell (SSH) is a protocol for secure remote login and other secure network services over an insecure network… It provides interactive login sessions, remote execution of commands, forwarded TCP/IP connections, and forwarded X11 connections.'

-Telnet is defined by RFC 854 which was posted in 1983!
-It’s purpose is summarized nicely by the RFC:
+Telnet is defined by RFC 854, which was posted in 1983!
+Its purpose is summarized nicely by the RFC:

-“The purpose of the TELNET Protocol is to provide a fairly general, bi-directional, eight-bit byte oriented communications facility.
-Its primary goal is to allow a standard method of interfacing terminal devices and terminal-oriented processes to each other."
+'The purpose of the TELNET Protocol is to provide a fairly general, bi-directional, eight-bit byte oriented communications facility.
+Its primary goal is to allow a standard method of interfacing terminal devices and terminal-oriented processes to each other.'

 It enables a 'user host' with a Telnet client to connect to a remote 'server host' running a Telnet server.
 The user can then interact with a 'virtual terminal' on that server.
 This is great for the remote administration of devices on a network and Telnet has historically been available on most hosts and network devices.
 Telnet runs over TCP and is assigned port 23 by IANA.

-Although usage details vary between clients, telnet is typically used with a simple command like
+Although usage details vary between clients, Telnet is typically used with a simple command like

 You may also use a hostname instead of an IP address.

 Telnet is not secure by default and should not be used – particularly not over the Internet.
 Telnet was developed before the Internet, at a time when networks were generally completely segregated and belonging to academic and government institutions.
-At the time, security was not a major consideration.
-By default the protocol sends data as clear text and does not provide authentication between hosts.
+At the time, security was not a significant consideration.
+By default, the protocol sends data as clear text and does not provide authentication between hosts.
 Anyone who has access to the network you are on can see everything that is sent, including usernames and passwords.